 • NHS costs relating to injury cases

-• Making deductions from your benefit payments
+• Out of your benefit payments

-• Taking it out of benefits that are owed to you
+• Out of benefits you are owed

-• Getting a court order for debt recovery
+• By court order for debt recovery

 worried woman reading paperwork